Last Updated on May 13, 2023

 Expect sumptuous settings.
-With funding from Northern Ireland Screen, the government-backed agency for the film and television industries, “Tom Jones” will be shot entirely on location in and around Belfast in 2021, this autumn.
-Stay tuned for the release date.
+With funding from Northern Ireland Screen, the government-backed agency for the film and television industries, “Tom Jones” films entirely on location in and around Belfast.

-Director Georgia Parris said she “can’t wait to get started on telling this classic story, one of the first ever English novels, and making it resonate with a modern audience.”
-She also shared that this new production of “Tom Jones” will be “an escapist romp into the sights, sounds and textures of 18th century England.
+Director Georgia Parris shared that this new production of “Tom Jones” is “an escapist romp into the sights, sounds and textures of 18th century England.
 It is an intimate story that shows how love and desire drive and confound us all, both women and men.”